HPAI-BSC/TuRTLe/README.md

 The process to implement a benchmark is very similar to the one described by [bigcode-evaluation-harness guide](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/guide.md).
 Follow these steps:

-1. Copy the `turtle/tasks/template/new_task.py` into `turtle/tasks/` and rename it with the name of your benchmark `<benchmark_name>.py`.
+1. Copy the `turtle/tasks/template/new_task.py` into `turtle/tasks/` and rename it to the name of your benchmark `<benchmark_name>.py`.
 3. Complete all the TODO comments in the template file.
-3. Define a configuration file named `turtle/configs/<benchmark_name>.yml` and list the models along with their required parameters.
+3. Define a configuration file named `turtle/configs/<benchmark_name>.yml` and list the models you want to evaluate along with their required parameters.

 # How to contribute